Aleksandr Karelin: Wrestling career

 Karelin was born as a 5.5 kg baby.
 He was an avid fan of literature and mathematics during his school years.
+His father introduced him to strength training, giving him a kettlebell and sledgehammer and placing a truck tire in the yard for exercise.
+As a schoolboy, Karelin also loaded coal, gathered firewood, and cared for the family's livestock while his parents worked, which he credited his father with helping him develop his character.
 He began training in 1981, under Viktor Kuznetsov, who remained his coach through his entire career.
 He initially started boxing, following in the footsteps of his father, until he decided against it.
-He also tried weightlifting, volleyball, basketball, skiing and swimming, excelling in all the sports he tried.
+He also tried weightlifting, skiing, basketball, volleyball and swimming, excelling in all the sports he tried.
 Being naturally very big, he came to a wrestling gym, aged 13, standing 179 cm tall and weighing 79 kg, Karelin grew physically very fast and from 16 years of age throughout his entire career he competed in the super heavyweight division.
-In 1985 he came to an international competition and won a junior world title.
-He won gold at Friendship-84 in Greco-Roman wrestling as a junior.
+Karelin was named Master of Sport of the USSR in 1984 and Master of Sport of the USSR, International Class by the age of 18 in 1985.
+Karelin won gold at Friendship-84 in Greco-Roman wrestling as a junior.
 In 1986, he competed in 14 tournaments, winning all of them.
+In 1985 and 1987, Karelin won the World Junior Championship, and in 1986, won the European Junior Championship.

-He had his first loss (score 0–1) at the senior level at the USSR championships in 1987, to the reigning Russian and European champion Igor Rostorotsky, which was considered controversial; he then defeated Rostorotsky at the next USSR Championships, while recovering from a flu and a recent concussion, by fall, and again in a match that would decide which of the two would go to the Summer Olympics, winning 2–0, effectively retiring Rostorotsky.
+Karelin had his first loss (score 0–1) at the senior level at the USSR championships in 1987, to the reigning Russian and European champion Igor Rostorotsky, which was considered controversial; he then defeated Rostorotsky at the next USSR Championships, while recovering from a flu and a recent concussion, by fall, and again in a match that would decide which of the two would go to the Summer Olympics, winning 2–0, effectively retiring Rostorotsky.

-Karelin would go on to become a 13-time champion of the USSR, CIS, and Russia from 1988 to 2000, which were considered just as hard to win as the European Championships, and arguably higher in level than the World Championships.
+Karelin was a 13-time national champion of the USSR, CIS, and Russia from 1988 to 2000, with these national championships being regarded as hard to win as the European Championships, and arguably higher in level than the World Championships.
 He is listed as runner-up to David Koplovitz at the 1992 Wrestling World Cup, for while he won all of his matches at the event, his partner Andrey Grishin competed in the rest of the rounds, and so they did not accumulate enough ranking points to beat the American team.

 "He's been the man for 13 years.
 Nobody even had a chance to beat him."